 Then, there’s Mailigen; a cloud-based email marketing service specialized for small businesses.
 You can use it to create, send, and automate your emails as well as collect new subscribers and build an email list.
 They also have a 30-day free trial period with no credit card required.
 The price for the service afterward starts at $10/month.

 Mailjet is a tool you can use forever free for up to 6,000 emails per month!
 It’s an email marketing service that enables you to build, send, and monitor your email marketing campaigns at scale.
-With its subscription forms tool, it helps you build your audience and grow contact list with ease.
+Its subscription forms tool, helps you build your audience and grow your contact list with ease.
 The pricing for bigger lists and email marketing campaigns starts at $8.69/month.

 5. Facebook Ads